stratopi-org/stratopi/README.md

 ## Goal

 The goal is to launch a latex weather balloon filled with helium into the stratosphere while recording the entire video footage of the ascent and descent flights using multiple cameras.
-Successfully recover the payload, which includes the Raspberry Pi computer, flight data _(date, GPS, temperature, pressure, humidity)_, and video cameras and footage.
+Successfully recover the payload, which includes the Raspberry Pi computer, flight data _(date, GPS, temperature, pressure, humidity, etc)_, and video cameras and footage.
 If you like computing, Raspberry Pi's, space, flight, and have way too much free time, this might just be the project for you.

 - Altitude goal is 100,000ft _(30,480m)_.